 If you pass the Colloquium Doctum and submit the requested proof of language proficiency, you will qualify for enrolment in the bachelor’s programme.

 After successfully completing the Foundation Programme, you will be eligible for admission to this bachelor’s programme.
-Additionally, the Foundation Programme offers support outside of the classroom and organizes events that will help you make new friends and adjust to life in the Netherlands and at Maastricht University.
+Additionally, the Foundation Programme offers support outside of the classroom and organises events that will help you make new friends and adjust to life in the Netherlands and at Maastricht University.

 If you have followed university or higher vocational education before, you may qualify for exemptions.
 This means you can use the results you obtained elsewhere for your programme at Maastricht University.